Hermannovich/winjob-prevent-others-dev/README.md

 He uses Internet M as skype ID, but his real skype ID is bdatoz.
 May be he will changed his skype ID.
 If you have a doubt just send me pull request I will help you.

-And I invite you to make a search on internet with this name, it seems to be link to a bangladesh user.
+And I invite you to make a search on internet with this name, it seems to be linked to a bangladesh user.

 He has promised to use my identity but my name is so special he will not be trust to be an american lol.